Published · By Matthew Berliant, LCSW

 Depression often creates a cycle: the less energy you have, the less you do; the less you do, the fewer moments of pleasure, mastery, or connection you experience; and the fewer those moments become, the more depression insists there is no point.
 Breaking that cycle usually requires small, compassionate steps rather than dramatic life overhauls.

-Behavioral activation is one of the most evidence-based treatments for depression.
+Behavioral activation is one of the most effective tools we'll use.
 It focuses on rebuilding contact with activities, routines, relationships, and values that can slowly improve mood.
-This does not mean forcing yourself to be cheerful.
-It means identifying tiny, realistic actions that give your brain and body new information: movement is still possible, connection is still possible, relief is still possible.
+This doesn't mean forcing yourself to be cheerful — it means identifying tiny, realistic actions that give your brain and body new information: movement is still possible, connection is still possible, relief is still possible.

-Cognitive Behavioral Therapy can help soften the depressive thought patterns that keep people stuck.
-We look at thoughts like “I always mess things up,” “Nothing will change,” or “Everyone would be better off without me,” and we practice responding to them with honesty and care.
-The goal is not fake positivity.
-It is to loosen depression's grip on your interpretation of yourself and your future.
+Cognitive Behavioral Therapy (CBT) helps soften the depressive thought patterns that keep people stuck.
+We look at thoughts like "I always mess things up," "Nothing will change," or "Everyone would be better off without me," and practice responding with honesty and care.
+The goal is not fake positivity — it's to loosen depression's grip on your interpretation of yourself and your future.

-Acceptance and Commitment Therapy can be especially helpful when depression has been around for a long time.
-ACT asks: even with heaviness present, what kind of life do you want to move toward?
+Acceptance and Commitment Therapy (ACT) is especially helpful when depression has been around for a long time.
 Together we identify values — connection, creativity, steadiness, honesty, service, rest — and take manageable steps in those directions, even before motivation returns.

-Online depression therapy can reduce the barrier of getting help when leaving the house feels overwhelming.
+Online depression therapy reduces the barrier of getting help when leaving the house feels overwhelming.
 You can show up from your couch, in a sweatshirt, with exactly the amount of energy you have.
 That still counts.
-In fact, showing up honestly is often where the work begins.
+Showing up honestly is often where the work begins.

 Evidence-based approaches I use